mjmsmith/backspace-json/README.md

 ### Example

-This code fetches the current version of an app from from the App Store.
+This code fetches the current version of an app from the App Store.

 ```
 let url = URL(string: "http://itunes.apple.com/lookup?id=<YOUR_APP_ID>")!